lysannef/testingRepo/ibm-rabbitmq-ha/README.md

 Prometheus and its features can be enabled by setting `prometheus.enabled` to `true`.
 See values.yaml for more details and configuration options

 ## Limitations

+##NOTE This chart has been validated on ppc64le.